Modelling non-linear control systems using the discrete Urysohn operator: Some generalisations and properties of the discrete Urysohn operator

 The integral models have certain advantages over differential ones.
-For example, the convolution type linear integral equation can describe an object of any order with a pure delay.
+For example, the convolution-type linear integral equation can describe an object of any order with a pure delay.
 Thus, it is useful to provide a criteria for a system to be describable by the Urysohn operator.

-The case of quantised input is considered.
-To introduce the criteria, it is convenient to extend the notation in the following way:

-where $y_i$ is denoted as a function of $m$ quantised input values from $x_{i-m+1}$ to $x_i$.
-Additional vector-rows are introduced: $X^*$ is the vector-row of size $m$, in which all elements are equal to $x_\mathrm{min}$, and $X^{*p}$ is the vector-row of size $m$, in which all elements are equal to $x_\mathrm{min}$ except element $p$, which can take arbitrary quantised value.

-\textbf{Theorem.} For a system to be describable by the discrete Urysohn operator, it is necessary and sufficient that (a) output $y_i$ must be completely determined by input $x_i$ and preceding $\left(m-1\right)$ input values and (b) the following is true
+\begin{theorem} For a system with a quantised input to be describable by the discrete Urysohn operator, it is necessary and sufficient that (a) the system has a finite memory (b) the system has additivity for input sequences that are individual impulses, which do not coincide in time. \end{theorem}